Parkwalk Opportunities EIS

 |Cambridge CMOS||Cambridge||Acquired by ams AG in 2016|

 Parkwalk has investments in companies spun out of twelve Universities.
 In addition to the Opportunities EIS fund, it manages funds in conjunction with the tech-transfer departments of the University of Cambridge, the University of Oxford and the University of Bristol.

 As well as sourcing deals straight from the universities, Parkwalk generally co-invests alongside other large investors, including (in alphabetical order) Amadeus, Baillie Gifford, Cambridge Innovation Capital, Touchstone (Imperial) Innovations plc, Invesco Perpetual, IP Group plc, Oxford Sciences Innovation plc and Woodford Investment Management.

-This makes the tie in with IP Group and potentially Touchstone such a strategic one.
+This makes the tie in with IP Group, which now includes Touchstone, such a strategic one.
 Neil Woodford, now of Woodford Investment Management and previously Invesco Perpetual, has over the years been a big investor into both IP Group and Touchstone as well as in some of their underlying deals.
 Indeed, Woodford IM is IP Group’s second largest shareholder.

 Parkwalk generally invests when the technology has been proven, but products have yet to be sold, and well before commercialisation.

 A typical investment is between £1 million to £1.5 million which will buy a 15%–20% stake in a business.
 When looking at a deal, one of Parkwalk’s team sponsors the deal and pitches it to the investment committee, who all have to agree for it to proceed.
 Each investor will have between five and eight companies in their portfolio with a mix of different technology and different stages of maturity.

 Investee companies will typically have deeply-embedded IP and are given freedom to operate.
 Parkwalk will usually bring in experienced, relevant management to commercialise the product.